BryanHogan/bryanhogan-blog-content/blog/dangers-of-ai.md

 ## Update - August 2025

-Public agents are here.
+AI "agents" are easily available now.
 They can navigate websites and interact with elements.
-They can browse, click, post, and DM.
+They can interact with the internet like a human.
 A lot of "social" activity online will soon be bots talking to bots, with humans as the target metric.

 Lots of opportunities for "social" online interaction to just be done by people looking to sell something or influence others opinion for their personal gain, whatever that may be.

 It's now easy to find posts and threads where a well-placed comment can push a product, an agenda, or a narrative.
-I tested this myself: I asked ChatGPT to surface social posts where I could add a relevant reply pointing to my blog.
-It did exactly that.
+I tested this myself, I asked ChatGPT to surface social posts where I could add a relevant reply pointing to my blog.
+And that's what it did.

 Part of ChatGPT's answer: